KeeMeng/COMP2012H/README.md

 PA10: AI digit recognition (Data preprocessing and network testing)
 PA11: A dictionary using trie (rvalue reference, move, data structures and ADT)

+Some PAs also contain a "cheatsheet" which combines multiple header files for quick access to class members

-I have also included the sublime build files which I used, and you can use it by adding it to your `Sublime Text/Packages/User` folder.
+I have also included the sublime build files which I used, and you can use it by adding it to your `Sublime Text/Packages/User` folder
 For more details, refer to https://www.sublimetext.com/docs/build_systems.html